 Salisbury lies on the intersection of the A30, the A36 and the A338 and is at the end of the A343, A345, A354 and A360.
 If you are using a GPS to navigate, the Cathedral’s postcode is SP1 2EJ.
 From London, take the M3 then the A303 and the A345, approximately a 1½ - 2 hour drive.

-Please note that if you are planning to drive into the Cathedral Close in a campervan, minibus or coach, there are height and width restrictions on the gates.
-See map at bottom of the page for details.
+Please note that if you are planning to drive into the Cathedral Close in a campervan or minibus, there are height and width restrictions on the gates.
+Coaches are not permitted in the Close for further parking details please see the map at bottom of the page for details.

 Limited parking is available within the Cathedral Close at a fixed cost of £6.00 for the day (this includes disabled car park spaces).
 If you are visiting for a shorter period of time you will find the park and ride sites or city centre car parks more economical.